The DECIMAL data type is a numeric data type with fixed scale and

 DECIMAL vs FLOAT consideration:

-types can cause problems or
+The FLOAT and DOUBLE types can cause problems or

 unexpected behavior due to inability to precisely represent certain fractional values, for